 Section 5: Term of Office.

-Elected officers shall serve terms of office as state in Article VII of these By-Laws
+Elected officers shall serve terms of office as stated in Article VII of these by-laws.

 Section 6: Quorum.

-A majority voting members present at the executive committee meeting shall constitute a quorum.
+A majority of voting members present at the Executive Committee meeting shall constitute a quorum.

 Article IX ‚ Committees

 A. Unless otherwise stated, the composition, power, term, and duties of all Standing and special committees shall be recommended by the President and approved by the Executive Committee.

 B. Standing Committees shall be: